Quickly compare 100+ UK insurance providers. You could save up to £504.*

 Annual Cost of Motor Fuel per 1,000 Miles

 The amount you spend at the pump each year depends on three factors: your annual mileage, the fuel efficiency of your car and the cost of fuel.
-Given average fuel efficiency of 36 mpg for a petrol and 43 mpg for a diesel and recent fuel prices (around 125 p/litre for petrol and 127 p/litre for diesel), the typical petrol car consumes £157.9 of fuel for every 1,000 miles travelled; the diesel costs £165—that's 12% less for the diesel car!
+Given average fuel efficiency of 36 mpg for a petrol and 43 mpg for a diesel and recent fuel prices (around 148 p/litre for petrol and 156 p/litre for diesel heading into December 2023), the typical petrol car consumes £187 of fuel for every 1,000 miles travelled; the diesel costs £165—that's 12% less for the diesel car!
 A few months ago, the 'diesel discount' had all but evaporated but it is now back.

 |How Much Does Fuel Cost to Drive 1,000 Miles?|